nerevu/hdxscraper-acled/README.md

 ## Introduction

-This collector operates in the following way:
+hdxscraper-acled operates in the following way:

-- downloads the most recent `acled-all-africa` xls file by navigating the [uploads directory](http://www.acleddata.com/wp-content/uploads/)
+- Downloads the most recent `acled-all-africa` xls file by navigating the [uploads directory](http://www.acleddata.com/wp-content/uploads/)
-- groups the rows by year-month
+- Groups the rows by year-month
-- dynamically creates a separate table for each group
+- Dynamically creates a separate table for each group

+With hdxscraper-acled, you can

+- Save ACLED Realtime Data to an external database
+- Create datasets/packages for each database table
+- Upload ScraperWiki generated CSV files into a CKAN instance
+- Update resources previously uploaded to CKAN with new metadata

 ## Requirements